jakobharder/anno-mod-loader/doc/modloader11.md

 ```

-Note: the global `InfoTipCount` and `TemplateCount` will be adjusted automatically, but you need to ensure `ChildCount`s are correct yourself.
+Note: the counts `InfoTipCount`, `TemplateCount` and `ChildCount` will be adjusted automatically, you don't need to change anything.

 The format is the same as used in the [FileDBReader](https://github.com/anno-mods/FileDBReader/blob/master/FileFormats/infotip.xml).